skyformat99/ubjsc/README.md

 I assume you know how to write a C code, how to include, how to link.

-Best examples are in test/test_*.c, these are the unittests that cover >=95% of use cases.
+Best examples are in test/test_*.c, these are the unit tests that cover >=95% of use cases.
-Every test_* method represents a single unittest and you should be able to easily deduct what happens in the test (what is invoked and what is expected).
+Every test_* method represents a single unit test and you should be able to easily deduct what happens in the test (what is invoked and what is expected).
 Even though most of it is C magic.